imagekitio/docs-keep-a-changelog/limits-and-troubleshooting/404-not-found-error-troubleshooting.md

 For example, when you try to access an image from your AWS S3 bucket that doesn't exist, you will receive a `404` status code with an `ik-error`_ _header as follows:

-`ENOENT - No file was found on S3 at the specified path`
+`ENOENT - No such file was found on S3 at the specified path`

 You can use browser developer tools to inspect the response header and read the error message.
 For example, if we try to access the below non-existing image: